 Staff in school will listen to your thoughts and concerns, and work with you to signpost relevant support services, complete targeted work and sometimes undertake intensive work with an aim to meet positive outcomes for both pupils and their carers.

-Janine Horwood is our Family Liaison Worker.
+Jane Finlayson is our Family Liaison Worker.
 She will be working with families to support with a variety of concerns.
 These may include help and support with health, housing, finance, domestic violence, and attendance.
 She can support families with other practical and emotional concerns at times of difficulty.
-Janine may visit you in your home with your permission and advise you of other agencies that can support you and your family.
+Jane may visit you in your home with your permission and advise you of other agencies that can support you and your family.
+This may include carrying out an Early Help Assessment, which identifies need and then the support to be offered.
 She may also undertake some direct work with your child in school, for example, a child recently estranged from a parent.

-Janine is in school on Thursdays.
-To arrange to meet with Janine please contact school or Janine directly by emailing her at firstname.lastname@example.org or phone 07487844778.
+Jane is in school on Mondays and Tuesdays.
+To arrange to meet with Jane please contact school or Jane directly by emailing her at firstname.lastname@example.org.

 Though effective use and deployment of Early Help, the following objectives can be achieved: